ACME-Climate/acme_processflow/source/configuration.rst

 The e3sm_diags suite needs the 'atm' data type, and the 'climo' job type.

-    * run_frequency (list): a space sepperated list of integers.
+    * run_frequency (list): a comma sepperated list of integers.
 This list will be used to generate the job start/end years.
 For example if you have 50 years of data you could set the run_frequency = 10, 25, 50 and you would get sets from years 1-10, 11-20, 21-30, 31-40, 41-50, then 1-25, 26-50, and finally 1-50.
     * backend (string): which graphing backend to use for generating the plots.
 Supported options are 'vcs' and 'mpl'.
     * reference_data_path (string): path to local copy of reference observational data.